-My neighbor’s 7-year old daughter has a reputation for being spoiled, aggressive and for throwing tantrums every day.
+My neighbor’s 7-year-old daughter has a reputation for being spoiled, aggressive, and throwing tantrums every day.
 And my neighbor has a reputation for not being able to control or educate her.
 Nothing to do with house 10.

 Our reputation can increase and improve, it can be damaged, it can be manipulated or obscured.
 It can be real or it can be faked.
 Like money or gold can.

-It can be used as “payment” to obtain advantage in society.
+Reputation can be used as “payment” to obtain an advantage in society.
 Likewise, others can “borrow” one’s reputation for their advancement in society by being seen as associated with one.

-Or be hindered by being associated with someone’s, or some entity’s, bad reputation, or simply by not having any reputation to show at all.
+Or it can be hindered by being associated with someone’s, or some entity’s, bad reputation, or simply by not having any reputation to show at all.

 Reputation is different in different contexts and has different values in different places and at different times.

 You can have a reputation for being a magnificent concert pianist but if you have to go and fight in the front in a war, your reputation has little or no value.
 In the same way that Mexican Pesos have little or no purchasing value outside Mexico.

 In summary, reputation is a portable resource and possession we use for survival; thus, it needs to be looked after and safeguarded.

 Reputation is a dimension of our self-image and self-value.
 It is the personal equivalent of a business marketing asset.